 SOCIAL RIDERS – Distance approx. 40kms – Killarney Gap to the Bingara Rd turnoff.
 Social riders who would like to be taken to the starting line will be picked up from the carpark of the Crossing Theatre, 117 Tibbereena Street Narrabri at 7.00 am sharp for a 8.30am start at Killarney Gap.

-BUSINESS HOUSE RELAYS – Team event with riders changing at each drink stop.
+ONE BIKE BUSINESS HOUSE RELAYS – Team event with riders changing at each drink stop.
 4 people per team.
 Distance approx. 40kms – Killarney Gap to the Bingara Rd turnoff.
 Business Relay teams who would like to be taken to the starting line &/or their allocated drink stop will be picked up from the carpark of the Crossing Theatre, 117 Tibbereena Street Narrabri at 7.00 am sharp for a 8.30am start at Killarney Gap.

 LONG DISTANCE RIDERS – Distance of approx. 75kms – Bingara Road turnoff to Killarney Gap and back.
 Long distance riders need to make their own way to the starting line, at the Bingara Road turnoff for an 8.00am start.
 You are invited to join us on the lawns of the Crossing Theatre post ride.